amferraboli/data-viz-creations/README.md

 # My Data Viz Creations
-This is a collection of my data visualization creations and experiments organized by type of plot.
-Code (mostly) in Python.
+This is a collection of my creations and experiments in data visualization organized by type of plot.
+Code is (mostly) in Python.

-Data viz is an art, from picking the appropriate chart, to choosing expressive and harmonic aesthetic elements - I try to contribute with some inspirations, and making the code open.
+Data viz is a skill, from picking the appropriate chart, to choosing expressive and harmonic aesthetic elements, and transmitting information effectively - I try to contribute with some inspirations, and making the code open.

 ### Distribution
 1. Histogram of ages with boxplot and central tendency measures: [code] ()